apache/flink/docs/content/docs/ops/upgrading.md

 ### Table API & SQL

-Due to the declarative nature of Table API & SQL programs, the underlying operator topology and state representation is mostly determined by the table planner.
-Any change to both the query and Flink version could lead to state incompatibility.
+Due to the declarative nature of Table API & SQL programs, the underlying operator topology and state representation are mostly determined and optimized by the table planner.

+Be aware that any change to both the query and the Flink version could lead to state incompatibility.
 Every new major-minor Flink version (e.g. `1.12` to `1.13`) might introduce new optimizer rules or more specialized runtime operators that change the execution plan.
-However, the community aims to keep bug fix versions state compatible (e.g. `1.13.1` to `1.13.2`).
+However, the community tries to keep patch versions state-compatible (e.g. `1.13.1` to `1.13.2`).

 See the [table state management section]({{< ref "docs/dev/table/concepts/overview" >}}#state-management) for more information.